hyperledger-labs/fabric-token-sdk/samples/fabric/fungible/README.md

 Now, we check again Alice and Bob's wallets to see if they are up-to-date.

+Alice:

 ```shell
 ./fungible view -c ~/testdata/fsc/nodes/alice/client-config.yaml -f unspent -i "{\"TokenType\":\"TOK\"}"
 ```

+You can expect to see an output like this (beautified):

 ```shell
 {